Selection Algorithms with Small Groups: The Repeated Step Algorithm

 \section{The Repeated Step Algorithm}

 Using group size $3$ directly in the \select algorithm in \cite{BFP+73} yields

 which solves to $T(n)=O(n\log n)$.
 Here a large portion (at least one third) of $A$ is discarded in each iteration but the cost of finding such a good pivot is too high, namely $T(n/3)$.
 The idea of our \emph{repeated step} algorithm, inspired by the algorithm in~\cite{BCC+00}, is to find a weaker pivot in a faster manner by performing the operation ``group by $3$ and find the medians'' twice in a row (as illustrated in Figure~\ref{fig:group3}).
+It is worth noting that this method is akin to using the Tukey's ninther~\cite{Tu78}.
+More precisely, $M'$ as defined in step~\ref{alg3:step2b} below is the sequence formed by the Tukey's ninthers of groups of $9$ elements in $A$.